mrrlanie/LaMoP-first-course-AMI/README.md

 # labs-of-lampr
-language and methods of programming
+language and methods of programming (1 course of AMI)

-Решенные задачи по предмету <<Языки и методы программирования>>.

 //TODO: